slbailey/Retrovue/docs/operator/OperatorWorkflows.md

 - `retrovue channel list` shows the active Producer and attached playout enrichers.
 - As-run logs (internal) confirm what actually aired vs what was expected.

+### 5. Complete Collection Reset (Nuclear Option)

+When you need to completely start over with a collection:

+1. **Preview what will be deleted** (always do this first):
+   - `retrovue collection wipe "TV Shows" --dry-run`
+2. **Actually wipe everything**:
+   - `retrovue collection wipe "TV Shows"`
+3. **Re-discover the collection** (if needed):
+   - `retrovue source discover <source_id>`
+4. **Re-ingest from scratch**:
+   - `retrovue collection ingest "TV Shows"`

+**⚠️ WARNING**: This deletes ALL data for the collection (assets, episodes, seasons, titles, review queue entries).
+The collection and path mappings are preserved for re-ingest.

+**Use cases**:

+- Collection has corrupted or inconsistent data
+- Need to reset asset IDs back to 1
+- Complete fresh start after schema changes
+- Testing and development scenarios

 See also: